fuse-open/docs/articles/index.md

 # What is Fuse Open?

-Fuse is a set of user experience development tools for Windows and OSX that unify design, prototyping and implementation of high quality mobile apps on iOS and Android.
+Fuse is a set of user experience development tools for Windows and macOS that unify design, prototyping and implementation of high quality mobile apps on iOS and Android.

 ## Unique Tech Stack